15202-sidorov/15202_sidorov/README.md

 # 15202_sidorov
 CPPLabs directory contains labs, implemented in C++ language.
 JavaLabas directory contains labs, implemented in Java language.
-All labs are written as part of NSU courses' practice.
+GrishinChat is a progect, written as part of Object Oriented Analise and Design cource.
+Progect is not compete, but magority of functionality is implemented.